 All Canadian members affiliated with a Shinkyokushin country Branch Chief is also a member of the World Karate Organization Shinkyokushinkai (WKO).
-This Organization, democratically constituted in Japan, covers more than 96 affiliated countries, making it the strongest organization of Kyokushinkai.
+This Organization, democratically constituted in Japan, includes 101 affiliated countries, making it the strongest organization of Kyokushinkai.

 The mind, the technique and the body, necessary parts to nourish the spirit of martial arts.

 Kyokushin (極真) is a style of stand-up, full contact karate, founded in 1964 by Korean-Japanese Masutatsu Oyama (大山倍達 Ōyama Masutatsu).
 "Kyokushin" is Japanese for "the ultimate truth".
 It is rooted in a philosophy of self-improvement, discipline and hard training.

 Its full contact style had international appeal (practitioners have over the last 40+ years numbered more than 12 million).